mousemke/flounder/README.md

 ###Target options

-Flounder's target is quite flexible, however since it will only build on the first element it finds.
+Flounder's target is quite flexible, however it will only build on the first element it finds.

-* if you would like to build multiple flounders from an array or selector, use `Flounder.find( <selector or array-like object>, [configOptions] )
+* if you would like to build multiple flounders from an array or selector, use `Flounder.find( <selector or array-like object>, [configOptions] )`

 you can give it an element: